iskunalnayyar/Capstone/Progress.md

 # Progress
 This file should capture everything I have worked on.
-All my finding, and all my failures :)
+All my findings, and all my failures :)

 ## Week 1 - ?